When it comes specifically to gaming, wired headsets present better value for those who play games exclusively at their desk.

 But is this a good thing?
 What are wireless gaming headsets sacrificing along with the cable and the analog connector?

 Not all wireless headsets are equal.
-Of course, there’s the quality of the headset itself, but let’s not forget one important factor: there are different wireless technologies that they can utilize.
+Of course, there’s the quality of the headset itself, but let’s not forget one crucial factor: there are different wireless technologies behind them.

-Essentially, Bluetooth headsets are great if you intend to use the headset with multiple devices and, while older versions of Bluetooth did suffer from bad audio quality because of compression (they were never intended for audio streaming, after all), the headsets which use the newer versions of Bluetooth don’t lose much in this regard.
+Bluetooth headsets are great if you intend to use your headset with multiple devices.
+While older versions of Bluetooth did suffer from bad audio quality because of compression — after all, they were never intended for audio streaming in the first place — the headsets that use the newer versions of Bluetooth don’t lack much in this regard.

 Wired vs Wireless

-Of course, this is the first thing that comes to mind when you consider making the transition from wired to wireless.
+Of course, the sound quality is the first thing that comes to mind when you consider making the transition from wired to wireless.

-First of all, it should be noted that the sound quality offered by a headset depends on more factors than just the connection type, mainly on the quality of the drivers.
+First of all, it should be mentioned that the sound quality of a headset depends on more factors than just the connection type, mainly on the quality of the drivers.
 That said, a wireless $300 headset is bound to sound better than a $100 wired one.

 When it comes to measuring sound quality, the best way to do so is to take a look at bitrates.
-And indeed, a wired connection supports bitrates much greater than wireless connections do.
+Indeed, a wired connection supports much higher bitrates than wireless connections do.
 However, the question is: are such high bitrates necessary?

-In most cases – no. In fact, digital audio rarely reaches bitrates that are not supported by a quality wireless connection, so a wired one is only truly necessary if you’re listening to top-quality lossless digital audio or to analog records such as vinyl.
+In most cases, no. Digital audio rarely reaches bitrates that are not supported by a quality wireless connection, so a wired one is only essential if you’re listening to top-quality lossless digital audio or analog records such as vinyl.
 When it comes to MP3 files and in-game audio, you will hardly notice a difference, if at all.

-The bottom line is, wireless signal compression is minimal today and the tech will only get better as time goes on.
-Most importantly, current wireless tech is wholly capable of handling most digital audio that your devices throw at it.
+The bottom line is wireless signal compression is minimal today, and the tech will only get better as time goes on.
+Most importantly, current wireless tech is wholly capable of handling most of the digital audio that your devices throw at it.

 Freedom of Movement vs Battery Life

-Yes, wired headsets can be a hassle to manage: tangled cables, limited range of movement… but at least you don’t have to worry about their battery charge!
+Yes, wired headsets can be a hassle to manage: tangled cables, limited range of movement, and so on.
+But at least you don’t have to worry about their battery charge!

 In contrast to wired headsets, wireless ones may allow you to move freely, but they are still partially dependent on those pesky cables for charging.
 Naturally, the battery life of a wireless headset will inevitably differ from model to model and will vary based on how much you use the headset.

-Most wireless headsets do have to be charged daily or every couple of days, but it’s entirely up to you to decide whether the freedom of movement they allow is worth dealing with the regular re-charging of the batteries.
+Most wireless headsets have to be charged daily or every couple of days.
+Still, it’s entirely up to you to decide whether the freedom of movement they allow is worth it, considering the regular re-charging of the batteries.

-Well, objectively, neither is necessarily superior to the other and it comes down entirely to your needs.
+So, which one is better?
+Objectively, neither is necessarily superior to the other, and it entirely comes down to your needs and preferences.